Source code for ae.core

 print-outs are an essential tool for the debugging and logging of your application at run-time. in python the print-outs

-are done with the :func:`print` function or with the python :mod:`logging` module. these print-outs get per default send
+are done with the :func:`print` function or with the python :mod:`logging` module. these print-outs get sent per default

 to the standard output and error streams of your OS and so displayed on your system console/shell. the :func:`print_out`